marciofrayze/rackstep/README.md

 - be as simple as possible.
 - keep the source code small.
 - implement only the necessary; no overcomplication.
-- allow easy implementation of microservices and single-page application (SPA).
+- allow easy implementation of microservices.
 - use a pure object oriented approach, avoiding DSLs  and configuration files.